liamconnor/frb_baryon_connor2024/README.md

 analysis and figures in that work.

 ##
 We have fit Macquart PDFs for both extragalactic DM (host + cosmic) and cosmic only DM (IGM and intervening halos).
 These arrays are P(DM | z), not 2D PDFs.
+These can be found [here](https://github.com/Coherent-All-Sky-Monitor/casm_xengine).

 Start by reading in the data: